Loopshape/WP_Awebgo/wp-content/plugins/icegram/readme.txt

 == Changelog ==
+= 1.9.9 =
+* Fix: CF7(Contact Form 7) Ajax submission was not working
+* Fix: CF7 redirection was not working
+* Fix: CF7 was changing URL after form submission

 = 1.9.8.1 =
-Enhancement: Added sprite image for close buttons
+* Enhancement: Added sprite image for close buttons
-Fix: Retargeting issues with HTTP and HTTPS
+* Fix: Retargeting issues with HTTP and HTTPS
-Fix: Close button of Airmail and Compel theme was not visible in popup

 = 1.9.8 =
 * New: Added translation for Italian